2020 Construction Law Year in Review: Legislative Changes, Security of Payment and Insolvency Reforms

 - supporting statements are only required in relation to subcontractors and suppliers that are directly engaged by the head contractor;

-- an owner occupier construction contract is an exempt residential construction contract from 1 March 2021; and
+- the Act will apply to owner occupier construction contracts from 1 March 2021; and

 - an adjudicator must complete continuing professional development and must meet the eligibility requirements, being either:

 - a relevant qualification in architecture, building surveying, building and construction, project management, engineering or law in addition to 5 years relevant experience; or